IFB-ElixirFr/sandboxbioscenarios/linux_basics_session02/steps/step03.md

 ls -p
 ```

-From the present current working directory, we would like to see what is inside the sub-directory called `bank`.
-To represent the current working directory, we need the symbol `.` (dot).
+We would like to display the content of the `bank` sub-directory.
+We can tell the system that we want to list the content of a directory (bank) that is located inside the current working directory.
+The current working directory can be symbolized by the `.` (dot).
-The relative path to the `bank` sub-directory is `./bank`.
+Thus the relative path to the `bank` sub-directory is `./bank`.

 ```bash
 ls ./bank
 ```

-By default, relative paths start from the current working directory, so `./` could be omitted:
+By default if a path does not start with `/` it is considered as a path relative to the current working directory.
+This means that the `./`can be omitted.
+One can thus simply write:

 ```bash
 ls bank
 ```

-There are 3 sub-directories in `bank`: `box_taurus`, `homo_sapiens` and `nr`.
+Here, The `bank` directory contains 3 sub-directories: `bos_taurus`, `homo_sapiens` and `nr`.

 The `..` operator is handy to write a path relative to a directory.
 It means _one level up in the directory tree_.